 - Marco in Animorphs.
 The others often do it, but Marco makes it an art form.

-- Leggy Starlitz in the Bruce Sterling novel Zeitgeist is so genre savvy he uses narrative to change reality.
+- Leggy Starlitz in the Bruce Sterling novel Zeitgeist uses narrative to change reality.
 The antagonist Greek Mafiya Magnificent Bastard, Mehmet Ozbey, discovers this power, and goes on to use Bond-style Action Hero tropes for his own nefarious purposes.
 Leggy's young daughter Zenobia is particularly adept.
 At one point she's dancing on the ceiling, saying "Look Dad!
 I'm being impossible!"

 - Mello is this in Another Note, commenting on both characters and happenings in the novel itself, and from the Death Note series proper.